 Counseling doesn't have to be a long-term commitment.
-There is no limit to the number of sessions you can schedule.
+While there is no limit to the number of sessions you can schedule, the emphasis is on short-term counseling.
+Some students pursue longer-term counseling in a CAPS group.
 But most students find four to five sessions are enough.
 You may also choose to continue seeing a counselor on a biweekly or monthly schedule after your initial crisis is resolved.

 Treatment begins with a 50-minute initial consultation.
 You’ll sit down with a counselor to talk about the issues you want to address.
 Together, you’ll identify clear goals and develop a treatment plan.
 That may include individual, couples, or group counseling.

 Visiting CAPS will not become part of your academic record.
 Your family and friends don't need to know if you don't want to tell them.
 Except in emergency situations or in cases where you have given us written permission, we do not share your records with anyone.